guillermooo/sublime-undocs/source/customization/menus.rst

 #. assigned a different caption.

 For this,
-commands may provide method endpoints in their class.
+commands must implement the required methods in their class.
-The endpoints are called with the same arguments as the actual command would be
+The methods are either called with the same arguments as the actual command would be
-(except for ``edit`` in ``TextCommand`` s), however they may also accept no parameters at all.
+(except for ``edit`` in ``TextCommand`` s), or none at all.

+..
+XXX want_event() exception

 #. ``is_visible``
 #. ``is_enabled``
 #. ``is_checked``
 #. ``description``

-Note that these are also relevant for the command palette to an extent.
+Some of these methods also have an influence on the Command Palette.

 .. seealso::

-   `Official API Documentation on the Command endpoints`__
+   `Official API Documentation on the Command methods`__

    .. __: http://www.sublimetext.com/docs/3/api_reference.html#sublime_plugin.ApplicationCommand